rest-for-physics/rest-for-physics.github.io/getting-started/quick-data-inspection-pyROOT.md

 rn.GetMetadata( mdNames[1] ).PrintMetadata()
 ```

-### Generating an histogram using the analysis tree
+### Generating a histogram using the analysis tree

 Using the instance of TRestRun, `rn`, we can gain access to the analysis tree.
 The analysis tree contains all the observables added during the processing of the data, and it can be operated as a standard ROOT TTree object.
 Important to read the [ROOT TTree documentation!](https://root.cern.ch/root/htmldoc/guides/users-guide/Trees.html).